Terry0320/RK4/README.md

 ## Abstract

 In this paper, I present a numerical study of a forced damped harmonic oscillator using a fourth-order Runge-Kutta (RK4) method.
 The system, governed by a second-order ordinary differential equation, is transformed into a system of first-order ODEs and integrated over time.
 I analyze the displacement and velocity behavior under different forcing frequencies and damping ratios, and visualize the resulting trajectories and phase portraits.
+The resulting plots are included. ***I also made an online web application that demonstrates the simulation interactively.***

 ## 1. Introduction